Jenna Ann McHenry

 B.S., Florida State University 2007

-Dr. McHenry is currently accepting applications for several positions in the lab, including graduate students through the Systems and Integrative Neuroscience Program and the Neurobiology Graduate Training program.
+The McHenry Lab is currently accepting applications for several positions in the lab, including graduate students and postdocs.
 Please e-mail for inquiries.

 My central research focus is to understand how social processing neurons are intertwined with or embedded in positive and negative valence systems.
 This interplay is likely important to link social contexts with emotional representations and promote social motivation.
 However, the precise neural circuitry that orchestrates these complex interactions remains unresolved and it is unclear whether social and nonsocial emotional information is processed through overlapping or distinct pathways.
 My lab uses a combination of approaches, including in vivo calcium imaging and optogenetics, to monitor and manipulate the activity of neurons with anatomical and molecular precision in a mouse model.
 A major goal of this work is to characterize the functional connections between the medial preoptic area (mPOA), an essential site for social behavior, and key centers that regulate positive and negative affect.
 We are interested in understanding how prosocial experience recruits these circuits to promote social interactions and buffer against stress and anxiety, and how stress perturbs these processes.
 A second line of research investigates whether social reward systems are separate from or overlapping with those that govern nonsocial natural reward.
 For example, we are imaging midbrain dopaminergic neurons with single-cell resolution and making comparisons between social versus nonsocial reward, in freely behaving animals.
 While the mesolimbic dopamine system has been well implicated in adaptive and maladaptive reward processing, it is unknown whether social motivation deficits are due to perturbations in specialized social pathways or due to more generalized reward disruptions.
 Identifying whether subnetworks of neurons within the reward system are specialized for socially-relevant emotional states could help discover the ways in which certain behavioral abnormalities arise.
 Collectively, these studies will provide insights into social and motivational processes that are disrupted across a range of conditions, including major depression, reproductive mood disorders, and autism spectrum disorders.